mist64/cbmbus_doc/Commodore Peripheral Bus.md

 		* if there is no receiver, NDAC and NRFD are released
 			* -> device not present
 		* XXX if there is no sender?
+	* timeout
+		* sender: by default, if data not accepted within 64 us
+			* -> send timeout
+		* receiver: by default, if data not available within 64 us
+			* -> receive timeout
 	* EOI
 		* EOI pulled by sender while data is valid
 	* bus turnaround